CMPSC302-Spring-2025-AlleghenyCollege/project3_community-website/README.md

 ## Objective

 Collaboratively create a website for the **Determined** project.
 The design of the website and contents have been created by our community partners and can be found in [this presentation](https://www.canva.com/design/DAGVo3IPoCw/uAjYA68088zE2myqO3DRbA/view?utm_content=DAGVo3IPoCw&utm_campaign=designshare&utm_medium=link2&utm_source=uniquelinks&utlId=hb676cd3008) (also, see attached PDF handout).
 Your task is to implement the website that has been presented, with design enhancements only when neccessary.
-If some information is unavailable, it is also fine to use placeholder values/information (e.g., points) -- you do not need to do research on the subject to ensure accurate information.
+If some information is unavailable, it is also fine to use placeholder values/information (e.g., points) -- you do not need to do research on the subject to ensure accurate information, you just have to ensure full functionality.

 ## Overview